Search

 Our purpose-built campus has an outdoor playground and students are allocated sufficient outdoor playtime.
 Physical Education also features prominently in our curriculum.
 You can find out more about our campus here.

-What are the school hours and are there any Extra-Curricular Activities (ECAs)?
+What are the school hours and are there any Co-Curricular Activities (CCAs)?

-What are the after-school Extra-Curricular Activities (ECAs) offered?
+What are the after-school Co-Curricular Activities (CCAs) offered?

-What does my child eat for snacks and lunch?
+What does my child eat for lunch and snacks?

 Are students required to wear a school uniform?